Supreme Court of the Soviet Union

-The Supreme Court of the Soviet Union, officially the Supreme Court of the USSR (Верховный Суд СССР) was the highest court of the Soviet Union during its existence.
+The Supreme Court of the Soviet Union, officially the Supreme Court of the USSR (Верховный Суд СССР) was the supreme judicial organ of the Soviet Union during its existence.
 It was established on November 23, 1923 and was dissolved on January 2, 1992.
 The Supreme Court of the USSR included a Military Collegium and other elements which were not typical of supreme courts found in other countries, then or now.
 Its role, power and function evolved throughout the history of the USSR.
 The first chairman of the Supreme Court was Nikolai Krylenko.

 History

 Creation of the Supreme Court of the Soviet Union

 Article 12 of the Treaty on the Creation of the Union of Soviet Socialist Republics articulated the functions of the Supreme Court of the Soviet Union "with the functions of supreme judicial control" under the Central Executive Committee of the Soviet Union.
 Therefore, the question of the need to create a Supreme Court arose after the Soviet Union was established.

 On November 23, 1923, the Statute on the USSR Supreme Court officially established the Supreme Court of the Soviet Union.
 Although it only had its first plenary session on April 19, 1924, in which organisation, measures, and forms of activity for the Court were discussed.

 The 1924 Constitution of the Soviet Union codified the existence of the Supreme Court of the Soviet Union constitutionally.